DaveBenham/VenomModules/README.md

 In addition, the GLOBAL MODE further defines which beats are allowed through, using the same logic as for the individual gates.
 Note that if all the global modes are set to linear or offbeat mode, then the OR, XOR ODD, and XOR 1 will all emit identical patterns since by definition, those modes don't allow simultaneous beats.

+These outputs are normally monophonic, combining the beats of all 8 divisions.
+But the outputs become polyphonic if one or more divisions are assigned ALL - NEW mode.
+The total number of channels equals 1 + the number of ALL - NEW modes.

 ### Factory Preset

 There is a Vermona randomRHYTHM preset available that configures the Rhythm Explorer to make it easy to get a flavor of what it would be like to actually use the Vermona hardware.
-It configures the first four divisions for 1/4, 1/8, 1/16, and 1/4T, and disables (mutes) the remainder.
+The Phrase is set to 1 and Bar to 4, like the Vermona 4/4 time.
+It configures the divisions as 1/4, 1/8, 1/16, 1/4T, 1/4, 1/8, 1/16, 1/4T.
+All divisions are assigned mode ALL except division 5 is assigned ALL - NEW.
 It also sets the Global Mode to Offset so the OR output will behave like the Vermona.
+In this way there are effectively two rhythm generators configured like the Vermona, exept they both share a common clock, dice, and reset.
+The OR output is polyphonic - an external split module is needed to separate the OR output into separate outputs for each rhythm generator.

 ### Bypass
 All outputs are monophonic 0V when the module is bypassed.